He has a great rapport during the whole process, and I always enjoy his insight when ideas are brought up to make the songs more interesting.

 — Todd Cramer (Dysphoria)

 Recording a song isn’t just about placing mics, turning knobs, and pushing faders.
-Sure, there’s a lot of that going on, but it’s also about pulling out the stops and letting your creativity take control.
+It’s also about pulling out the stops and letting your creativity take control.
 No matter how many times you’ve done it, entering the studio should be exciting.
 It’s that first step to finally printing your slaved-over music and letting the world hear you.
-Recording should be fun.

 In order for you to bring your best performances and attitude to the table, there are some must-haves:

 - You need the right engineer.

 I’ve been through this gauntlet countless times over the years, from dank basements and freezing trailers to decked-out studios.
 I have the experience and know-how to deliver a great recording.
 I can get the sonic properties you desire, but I also know when to get involved and when to get out of the way.

 As for the comfort and the gear, that’s why we’ll record at Catapult Sound in North Wales, PA.
 There, we’ll have access to all of this: